passlab/pinsight/README.md

     sudo apt-get install lttng-tools lttng-modules-dkms liblttng-ust-dev babeltrace

 You will also need to have the [LLVM OpenMP runtime][llvm-openmp] installed and OMPT should be enabled to support runtime tracing.
 LLVM has combined modules into one github repo.
 You will need to clone the whole repo.
-For installing OpenMP library, it may allow you just to install the runtime instead of the whole LLVM.
+For installing OpenMP library, llvm should allow to install the runtime instead of the whole LLVM.
+You can use an already-installed Clang/LLVM that have the OMPT-enabled OpenMP runtime and the required header files (omp.h and ompt.h).

 An example of that build process (taken from our `Dockerfile`), building and installing to `/home/yanyh/tools/llvm-openmp-install`: